by Jim Cathcart

 How do commissions apply on each instance?

-First, let’s agree that efforts that produce sales are worthy of being compensated
+First, let’s agree that efforts that produce sales are worthy of being compensated.

 If you sell something a commission should be paid to you.